TheIoTLearningInitiative/Master/Profiles.md

 Candidate must have 3+ months of work or educational experience with the following:

 - Hardware hacking (Arduino, Raspberry Pi, Intel Edison, Intel Galileo, etc)
-- Networking and Cloud Service Experience
+- Networking and Cloud Service
 - REST APIs and familiarity with Pub/Sub Architectures
 - Designing and building Internet of Things projects (IoT)